lauki kofta recipe with step by step photos – a light tomato based delicious gravy dunked with koftas made from bottle gourd (lauki or ghia or dudhi).

 so i improvised upon her recipe and to make the gravy more smooth and creamy, i started adding cashews. cashews not only enhance the taste, but even give a smooth rich consistency to the gravy.

-this lauki kofta recipe requires you to do some prep work before hand like making the lauki koftas or pakoras. in this recipe i have made koftas. as a result, they don’t absorb much of the gravy. however if you make pakoras/fritters, they do absorb a lot of the curry and swell up and can break also. so its advisable to add them when you serve and not before.
+this lauki kofta recipe requires you to do some prep work before hand like making the lauki koftas or pakoras. in this recipe i have made koftas. as a result, they don’t absorb much of the gravy. however if you make pakoras/fritters, they do absorb a lot of the gravy and swell up and can break also. so its advisable to add them when you serve and not before.

 the difference between koftas and pakoras is the consistency of the mixture or batter. the kofta mixture is thicker. whereas the pakora mixture has pouring consistency. you can choose whatever is easier for you to make. pakoras will be much easier to make than shaping and making the koftas.

-lauki kofta recipe details below:
+lauki kofta recipe below:

 lauki kofta gravy recipe - a light tomato based delicious curry dunked with koftas made from bottle gourd.